Types of visas

 6. Conclusion

-The distinction between visa types in Germany follows clear criteria that are significant both legally and practically.
-The most important distinction is the length of stay, purpose of stay, categorization into A, B, C, and D visas, and geographical scope (national visa or Schengen visa).
-Short-term visas (e.g., C visas) are primarily intended for short-term tourist, business, or family stays, while long-term visas (e.g., D visas) offer longer-term prospects—for example, for study, work, or family reunification.
-Classification based on the purpose of stay is also common.
+The differentiation between visa types in Germany follows clear criteria that are significant both legally and practically.
+The most important distinction is the length of stay, purpose of stay, categorization into A, B, C, and D visas, and geographical area of validity (national visa or Schengen visa).
+Short-term visas (e.g., C visa ) are primarily for short stays for tourism, business, or family reasons, while long-term visas (e.g., D visa ) offer a longer-term perspective—for example, for study, work, or family reunification.
+Classification according to purpose of stay is also common.
 Equally important is the distinction between national and Schengen visas, which determines whether the stay is limited to a single country or several states within the Schengen area.
 A sound legal classification helps you apply for the right visa and correctly assess the respective opportunities and obligations.